4dn-dcic/foursight/docs/source/development_tips.rst

 Manual testing of your check
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's assume that you've already finished steps 1 through 3 in the list above (these are pretty much covered in the getting started and checks documentation).
-For step 4, it is recommended that you go into a local Python interpreter and run your check directly to ensure that it provides the output you want.
+For step 4, it is recommended that you copy and modify the jupyter notebook ``LocalTest.ipynb`` that is included in the top level of the foursight repository.
+Alternative go into a local Python interpreter and run your check directly to ensure that it provides the output you want.
 Below is some code run from the root directory of this project that will outline manual testing of the ``items_created_in_the_past_day`` check contained within the ``wrangler_checks`` check module.
 The code below is run from the Python interpreter.

 .. code-block:: python